jameswyper/ashridge/README.md

 This software is copyright James Wyper and is licensed under the GNU GPL v3: https://www.gnu.org/licenses/gpl-3.0.en.html In short that means you are free to use it and to alter it.
 You may only distribute modified versions under the terms of the licence above.

 This code is provided "as-is" without any warranty or support whatsoever.
 While I'll try to help with any problems or questions you have, I can't make any guarantees.
-You should also bear in mind that the nature of this code means that if either GotSport or the FA make any changes to their websites it's likely to break.
+You should also bear in mind that the nature of this code means that it breaks often - any time either GotSport or the FA make a change to their website code there's a risk this will stop working.

+At the time of writing there's a small change to the scripts that you almost certainly WILL have to make - details below.

 It is your responsibility to evaluate whether using these programs violates the website providers' Terms and Conditions, which may change from time to time.
 I explicitly disclaim any responsibility for how these programs are used (or misused).